+We aim to provoke debate, encourage diversity and develop advances in the profession, placing particular emphasis on conservation, sustainability and environmental issues.
 GBIA develops students from the start of their professional journey to full accreditation and onto specialist focus into the challenges and management of historic buildings.

-Study Architecture01 / 01
+Study Architecture01 / 06

 Why choose us?